-The laboratory Labex "Les passés dans le présent" accompanies several projects in Social and Human Sciences (SHS) on issues related to digital humanities [1][2]: from dematerialisation of data to their structural description and even to their semantic description as well.
+The laboratory Labex "Les passés dans le présent" accompanies several projects in Social and Human Sciences (SHS) on issues related to digital humanities [1]: from dematerialisation of data to their structural description and even to their semantic description as well.
 ModRef (Modelling, References and Digital Culture) is a project from Labex that gather together a set of sub-projects with the goal of migrating their data into triplestores or data warehouses or collections of RDF (Resource Description Framework) files in order to improve the sharing, exchange and discovery of new knowledge.
-For this purpose, the CIDOC-CRM (International Committee for DOCumentation-Conceptual Reference Model) norm [3] has been chosen because it is currently the reference for the semantic description of museographic data or cultural heritage data [4].
+For this purpose, the CIDOC-CRM (International Committee for DOCumentation-Conceptual Reference Model) norm [2] has been chosen because it is currently the reference for the semantic description of museographic data or cultural heritage data [3].
 The aim is globally to move from non-structured or semi-structured data to structured data and afterwards from structured data to semantic data.
 The semantic web then provides a solution to perform these data migrations.

-The semantic web [5][6] is not only a concept but also an architecture [7], which is increasingly used in several applications.
+The semantic web [4][5] is not only a concept but also an architecture [6], which is increasingly used in several applications.
 The semantic web architecture is a set of independant layers that collaborate to perform various tasks.
 This architecture describes data from their representation to their exploitation by applications or semantic web agents.
 Hence, various norms of data representation exist.
-The CIDOC-CRM is an example of semantic norm and more precisely a conceptual reference model or ontology.
+The CIDOC-CRM is an example of semantic norm and more precisely a conceptual reference model.
 The aim of semantics and also the aim of the various metadata languages or semantic norms that define semantics is to provide an homogenous framework for representing and querying heterogenous data in order to reduce information silence and therefore improve the discovery of knowledge.
 Hence, ModRef project aims at realising a migration of data towards CIDOC-CRM triplestores using core data originally from heterogenous data sources where heterogeneity is based on contents and initial logical structure (spreadsheets, relational databases, XML files) as well.

-In this paper, we present the ModRef project through: a general description of the semantic web, the linked open data and the CIDOC-CRM norm, in Section II; the general architecture of the ModRef project, in Section III; a CIDOC-CRM semantic modelling and data mapping of the three pilot sub-projects of ModRef with the CIDOC-CRM graph, in Section IV; a migration of data into CIDOC-CRM triplestores with and without factorisation, in Section V; a visualisation and exploitation of triplestores through the web application [8] that has been developped and deployed, in Section VI; the evaluation procedure and results, in Section VII.
+In this paper, we present the ModRef project through: a general description of the CIDOC-CRM norm, in section 2; the general architecture of the ModRef project, in section 3; a CIDOC-CRM semantic modelling and data mapping of the three pilot sub-projects of ModRef with the CIDOC-CRM graph, in section 4; a migration of data into CIDOC-CRM triplestores, in section 5; a visualisation and exploitation of triplestores through the web application [7] that has been developped and deployed, in section 6; the evaluation procedure and results, in section 7.

 II.
-SEMANTIC WEB, LINKED OPEN DATA AND CIDOC-CRM GENERAL PRESENTATION
+CIDOC-CRM GENERAL PRESENTATION